-- Prohibition of the manufacture or possession of assault rifles, semi-automatic firearms, and other forms of firearms and ammunition for which there is no legitimate civilian purpose. - Registration of each gun to its owner, as with automobiles, and putting serial numbers on ammunition so that the purchaser can be traced. - Tight restrictions on the ability of individuals to carry firearms in public and prohibit the possession of firearms in inappropriate locations. - Requirements that firearm owners store and transport their guns in a safe manner.
+- ➤ Prohibition of the manufacture or possession of assault rifles, semi-automatic firearms, and other forms of firearms and ammunition for which there is no legitimate civilian purpose. - Registration of each gun to its owner, as with automobiles, and putting serial numbers on ammunition so that the purchaser can be traced. - > Tight restrictions on the ability of individuals to carry firearms in public and prohibit the possession of firearms in inappropriate locations. - Requirements that firearm manufactures install trigger guards and other appropriate devices to reduce the risk of harm. - > Requirements that firearm owners store and transport their guns in a safe manner.

 Further, we support the intention of the Obama administration to seek a fast track for federal legislation whose purpose is to reduce access to firearms for those who have lost that right and to eliminate from our midst those weapons that have no purpose in self-protection and sport but whose only purpose is to kill many people quickly with the most amount of harm.

 Therefore we call upon our US Senators and Congressional Representatives to enact legislation that:

-- 1) Requires universal background checks on all gun purchases, thus significantly reducing access to weapons by criminals, substance abusers, domestic violence batterers, and those with dangerous mental illness. - 2) Bans semi-automatic assult weapons and high capacity magazines carrying more than 10 rounds. - 3) Criminalizes gun trafficking and provides appropriate law enforcement penalties and resources to eliminate this practice.
+- 1) Requires universal background checks on all gun purchases, thus significantly reducing access to weapons by criminals, substance abusers, domestic violence batterers, and those with dangerous mental illness. - 2) Bans military style assault weapons and high capacity magazines carrying more than 10 rounds. - 3) Criminalizes gun trafficking and provides appropriate law enforcement penalties and resources to eliminate this practice.